hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

 ## Research Interest:

-My research aims to build a rigorous foundation to model how scientists, machines, and future quantum computers can learn and discover new phenomena governing the quantum universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc.).
+My research aims to build a rigorous foundation to model how scientists, machines, and future quantum computers can learn and discover new phenomena governing the inherently quantum-mechanical universe (molecules, materials, pharmaceutics, exotic quantum matter, engineered quantum devices, etc.).

 I utilize concepts and tools in quantum information theory, quantum many-body physics, learning theory, and complexity theory to formalize and explore new mathematical questions spawning from various directions, including:
 * When can quantum machines learn and predict better than classical machines?